w-A-L-L-e/sdl-3d-engine/README.md

 Title screen that also shows a menu with alpha blending:
 ![Menu screen](screens/3dlogo.png?raw=true "Simple logo drawn in 3d")

 Torus generated as rotation object and rendered with shading (+1000 triangles here).
+Palette changed by pressing '4'
 ![Torus](screens/torus.png?raw=true "Torus with backface culling and shading with normals")

 Glass generated as rotation object and rendered using triangle lines